Fighting Traumatic Brain Injury, Post Traumatic Stress & Suicide.

 Airman - Survivor - Author

 In his book, “BRAIN PAIN,” Major Anthony ‘T-Dawg’ Jones, gives an honest and raw account of surviving and living with Traumatic Brain Injury and Post Traumatic Stress, a result of the injuries he suffered after serving in Iraq, in 2007.
 The U.S. airman lived through multiple explosions and concussions, and has spent the better part of a decade dealing with the debilitating physical and emotional scars of his blast related injuries.
 He shares his lessons fighting TBI, PTS & Suicide.
 Here is a PDF copy of chapter 14, "22 a day" discussing suicide.
 SUICIDE CHAPTER DOWNLOAD

 “BRAIN PAIN” lays out Jones’ experiences in coping with near constant, agonizing headaches, memory loss, thoughts of suicide, and medical treatments that often come with their own problems.
 Despite the obstacles, Jones is a survivor.
 He shares the on-going methodologies he has used to maintain his ‘management strategy’ and live a purposeful life.
 His experience fighting Traumatic Brain Injury and Post Traumatic Stress is a ‘back here’ story, told from the viewpoint of someone who survived being “blown up.”
 CNN VIDEO

 My father and I had survived similar combat experiences.
 We both survived multiple explosions.
 Mine in Iraq, his in Vietnam.
 I didn't return with my old brain.
 I left it ‘over there.’
 I call my nemesis, Chaos.
 Dad calls himself Defective.

 To look at us, and the hundreds of thousands like us, you wouldn't know.
-The shrapnel scars have long healed, but it’s an on-going battle.
+The physical wounds have long healed, but it’s an on-going battle.
 Since first being hit, I've called it "Brain Pain."
 No "Woe is me," I made the choices that got me here and stand by those, but there are lessons here of how we fight our “Invisible Wounds."
 I had already lived under the umbrella of Traumatic Brain Injury and Post Traumatic Stress.
 My dad’s nightmares are still vivid in my mind.
 The lessons of my childhood motivated me to ‘nip this in the bud.’
 I had no desire to be Defective too.